-Disney Princess Breakfast Adventures will be the only place that you can dine with the Princesses in the Disneyland resort.
+Disney Princess Breakfast Adventures is the only place that you can dine with the Princesses in the Disneyland resort.

-What we do know about Disney Princess Breakfast Adventures is that it will be located in the Napa Rose Restaurant.
+Disney Princess Breakfast Adventures is located in the Napa Rose Restaurant.
 As this is located in Disney’s Grand Californian Hotel and Spa, you will not need a park ticket to enjoy Disney Princess Breakfast Adventures.

-This new Disneyland character dining experience will start on March 20 2019.
-It will be offered every Thursday through Monday between 8:00 AM and 12:00 PM.
+This new Disneyland character dining experience started on March 20, 2019.
+It is offered every Thursday through Monday between 8:00 AM and 12:00 PM.

 We are guessing that it will be something like the Disney Cruise Royal Court Royal Tea which is offered on select Disney cruise sailings.
 This costs $210 for children and $69 for adults.

-At $125 per person for both adults and children the Disney Princess Breakfast Adventures experience does not come cheap!
-Tax and gratuity is not included.
+At $125 per person for both adults and children, the Disney Princess Breakfast Adventures experience does not come cheap!
+Tax and gratuity are not included.
 So you are in for several hundred dollars at least this Disney Princess dining experience.

 Desserts at the Disney Princess Breakfast Adventures will include Chocolate Princess Cake Pops, White Chocolate Slipper with Strawberry Ganache, Petite Fruit Tarts and more.